Sandy Stone (artist)

 Allucquére Rosanne "Sandy" Stone (born c.
 1936) is an American academic theorist, media theorist, author, and performance artist.
 She is an Associate Professor Emerita at the University of Texas at Austin where she was the Founding Director of the Advanced Communication Technologies Laboratory (ACTLab) and the New Media Initiative in the department of Radio-TV-Film.
 Stone has worked in and written about film, music, experimental neurology, writing, engineering, and computer programming.

 Stone is transgender and is considered a founder of the academic discipline of transgender studies.

-Stone was inducted into the National Women's Hall of Fame on March 5, 2024 in a ceremony in New York City.
+On March 5, 2024, she became the first openly transgender woman inducted into the National Women's Hall of Fame, in a ceremony in New York City.
 In Stone's acceptance speech she spoke of "Trans vision: To learn to see, and then to be a light by which others can see."

 Early life and career

-Stone was born in Jersey City, New Jersey around 1936 with the Hebrew name of Zelig Ben-Nausaan Cohen.
+Stone was born in Jersey City, New Jersey around 1936.
 She is Jewish, descended from European immigrants.

 Stone has stated that she disliked formal education and preferred auditing classes with university professors whose work she admired.
 She graduated early from high school and took classes at MIT and worked at Bell Telephone Laboratories, where she worked on touch-tone system projects.
 She later graduated from St. John's College in Annapolis, Maryland, receiving a B.A. in 1965.